14: Distance-Based Redundancy Analysis

 [1] 58 2

 Again, I have 58 rows of data for both the coastal section coordinates and the bioregions.
-You may omit the dataset with spatial coordinates as it is not actually used further below.
-Can you think of ways in which to use this dataset to graphically represent the spatial distribution of some environmental or biodiversity data?
+You may omit the dataset with spatial coordinates, since it is not used further below.
+Can you think of ways to use this dataset to represent the spatial distribution of some environmental or biodiversity data graphically?

 Start the db-RDA